SuperMeatBoyCoder/chess/README.md

-Simple chess simulator for fun using SDL2. the project is raw, no easy build yet. drop latest include and lib from SDL2 into src and run the Makefile
+Simple chess simulator for fun. the project is raw, no easy build yet.
+Run the Makefile in vs studio or similar IDE